Skip to main content

 Cranes are among the most safety-critical items of lifting equipment found on construction sites, in ports, and across heavy industry.
 The forces involved in crane operations mean that any undetected defect can have catastrophic consequences.
 Thorough examinations verify that every structural, mechanical, and safety system is functioning within safe parameters.

-Crane Inspections Across Kent
+Crane Operations Across Kent

 Crane activity in Kent is concentrated around two major drivers: the Thames Gateway regeneration programme in the north, and port and infrastructure operations across the county.
 Tower cranes and mobile cranes support large-scale construction at Ebbsfleet, Dartford, and the Medway towns, while overhead and gantry cranes operate in Kent's engineering workshops and port facilities.
 Every crane used for lifting operations must be thoroughly examined after each erection and at least every 12 months.